Knights-of-Dev/Minimal-Python-Module-Template/README.md

 # merl
 An open-source useless python library that emulates (not fetches) some of Merl's most popular responses and answers.
+This may include some bonus ones that Merl does not actually say in the real thing, but come on who doesn't love a Minecraft Movie easter egg?
 Developed using the code.org IDE, because why not.
 Use the following line on Windows to import merl:
 ```
 pip install merl